bigmoves/quickslice/docs/guides/patterns.md

 }
 ```

-Combine with an initial query to show existing data, then append new records as they arrive.
+Combine with an initial query to show existing data, then append new records as they arrive via subscription.

 ## Aggregations